NadirZamouche/Khan-Academy-Linear-Algebra/README.md

 # Linear-Algebra-Khan-Academy

-Credit to https://github.com/frnsys/ai_notes for a number of explanations and latex code.
-I have indicated the sections in the notebook where I quoted directly from this notebook.

 Review of the Linear Algebra playlist on Khan Academy is conducted through a notebook named .ipynb.
 This notebook contains notes, custom functions, and graphs designed to facilitate the review of Khan Academy's Linear Algebra playlist.

-Credit to https://github.com/frnsys/ai_notes for the notebook, noting where direct quotes are used.
+Credit to https://github.com/corybaird/Linear_Algebra_Khan?tab=readme-ov-file#Functions-and-linear-transformations for the notebook, noting where direct quotes are used.

 # Overview of Files
 1. All_sections.ipynb: